Zigazou/deadlink/README.md

 Opening a Deadlink database while `deadlink` is working, even if it’s only for reading, can avoid `deadlink` to update it.

+Reserved top-level and second-level domain name like `example.com` or `localhost` are considered dead links.